 - The Company and the Astellas Group companies will not only take a resolute attitude against any anti-social forces and groups that threaten the order and security of society and never succumb to unjust and illegal requests, but will also keep out such forces and groups.
-Accordingly, the Company and the Astellas Group companies do the following: - Clearly declare in the "Astellas Charter of Corporate Conduct" and the "Astellas Group Code of Conduct" that the Astellas Group will take a resolute attitude against anti-social forces and groups and exclude any relation with such forces and groups. - Particularly in Japan, in close cooperation with the police and other related parties, establish a solid system that will enable the Company to actively collect necessary information as to anti-social forces and groups, as well as to take organizational actions. - Continually implement educational activities, such as training on compliance and risk management, etc., for officers and employees, so as to exclude anti-social forces and groups.
+Accordingly, the Company and the Astellas Group companies do the following: - Clearly declare in the "Astellas Charter of Corporate Conduct" and the "Astellas Group Code of Conduct" that the Astellas Group will take a resolute attitude against anti-social forces and groups and exclude any relation with such forces and groups. - Particularly in Japan, in close cooperation with the police and other related parties, establish a solid system that will enable the Company to actively collect necessary information as to anti-social forces and groups, as well as to take organizational activities, such as training on compliance and risk management, etc., for officers and groups.